Margene Bullcreek, Skull Valley Goshute Anti-Nuclear Activist

 By Sophie Dau

-Working with organizations like HEAL Utah, Margene wanted to protect native lands and people from U.S. government plans to dispose of harmful wastes on reservation land.
+Working with organizations like the Healthy Environment ALliance of Utah, Margene wanted to protect native lands and people from U.S. government plans to dispose of harmful wastes on reservation land.
 Her ultimate goal was to stop the government from dumping nuclear waste on any native nation’s land due to its adverse health effects.
 Her commitment to her beliefs reflected her dedication to protecting the wellbeing of her community, even when she went against the wishes of tribal leadership .

-In the early 2000s, Margene went against a proposal in her community for a Monitored Retrievable Storage (also known as Private Fuel Storage) to store nuclear waste on the Skull Valley Goshute Reservation.
-Although many on the reservation saw dumping as a new source of jobs and economic prosperity, she believed that the health consequences made the proposal more dangerous than beneficial.
-She attended the Nuclear Regulatory Commission licensing proceedings to try to prevent the site from being developed.
-Although the Commission approved the site in 2006, Margene ultimately prevailed.
-The nuclear companies who originally backed the project abandoned their license without developing.
+In the early 2000s, Margene opposed a proposal in her community for a Monitored Retrievable Storage (also known as Private Fuel Storage) to store nuclear waste on the Skull Valley Goshute Reservation.
+Although many on the reservation, including tribal leaders, saw dumping as a new source of jobs and economic prosperity, Margene believed that the health consequences made the proposal more dangerous than beneficial.
+She led a small group called Ohngo Gaudadeh Devia (OGD) to fight the project, organizing a 65-mile run from the Skull Valley Reservation all the way to Salt Lake City to protest the PFS facility.
+She also filed petitions and legal challenges and attended the Nuclear Regulatory Commission licensing proceedings to try to prevent the site from being developed.
+Although the Commission approved the site in 2006, she ultimately prevailed.
+The nuclear companies who originally backed the project abandoned their license in 2006 without developing the site.

 Margene Bullcreek continued her anti-nuclear work until she passed away in 2015.
 Environmental activist Chip Ward said “Bullcreek’s legacy can be seen in the structure that was never built.”